xSke/blaseball-site-files/data/glossary.md

 - The gross collected win-objects forged` |||| ||| |||||| || ||| | `in a Season.

 ## Wired
-- A condition triggered when a Run is scored, resulting in each Wired Player involved in the pay (the Scoring Baserunner, Current Batter, or Current Pitcher) making the run-object worth 0.5 more.
+- A condition triggered when a Run is scored, resulting in each Wired Player involved in the play (the Scoring Baserunner, Current Batter, or Current Pitcher) making the run-object worth 0.5 more.